-My intention is to create content that will inspire, encourage, and help you in the practical areas of starting your own work-from-home endeavor.
+My intention is to create content that will inspire, encourage, and help you in the practical areas of starting your own work-from-home endeavor and creating a visual brand identity.
 In my process of running my in-home nail salon, and selling my handmade goodies online, I always wanted a mentor, someone who would track with me, and listen to all my crazy ideas.
 I see myself offering a few mentoring spots each month to be that sounding board you’re looking for.
 As my young author friend, Matthew, says: “Encouraging people is Michelle’s thing, and she does it well”.
 I don’t offer legal advice, and I don’t do websites, though I might be able to point you to some good resources.

 So welcome to my little online business-minded things here on MichelleGephart.com.
 Please subscribe to my blog so you can receive notification when a new post is published below: